stellar/stellar-disbursement-platform-backend/internal/transactionsubmission/README.md

 ## Channel Accounts Management

 Channel Accounts are used to increase throughput when submitting transaction to the Stellar Network, and are a prerequisite for using TSS.
-This CLI tools should enable all use cases for management of Channel Accounts (both onchain and in the database).
+This set of CLI tools should enable almost all use cases for management of Channel Accounts (both onchain and in the database).

 ### CLI Usage: `channel-accounts`
 ```sh